 Just across from Bayou St. John lies the New Orleans Museum of Art (NOMA).
 The beautiful building sits beside Big Lake in City Park and beckons any traveler looking for an art fix.
 But another gem is the FREE Sydney and Walda Besthoff Sculpture Garden that sits behind NOMA.
 Over 60 sculptures by renowned global artists live here and serve as constant inspiration to Bayou St. John residents, and all who visit the park.

 Just a block away from the water, you’ll find two connected bars with outdoor patios: Bayou Beer Garden and Bayou Wine Garden.
 Walk back and forth between them or choose your favorite: at either, you’ll find a local crowd enjoying seasonal sips.
 At Bayou Beer Garden, choose from hundreds of brews - local, Louisiana-made, and beyond.
-Plus, on Fridays during crawfish season, join in the bar’s weekly crawfish boil.
+Plus, during crawfish season, you can join in the bar’s weekly crawfish boil.
 At the wine garden, grab a bottle of vino and sit in the outdoor garden.
 Treat yourself to a cheese plate - you deserve it.

 As you can tell by now, Bayou St. John is a treasure trove of hidden gems.
 Running perpendicular to the bayou, tree-lined Esplanade Avenue is full of local restaurants just a hop and a skip from the water.
 Grab dinner at one of the adorable local spots you’ll stumble upon in the neighborhood: Lola’s for sangria and paella, 1000 Figs for Mediterranean fare, Café Degas for French food under twinkling lights, and Santa Fe to satisfy your Mexican cravings.
 All are great for solo dinners, date nights, or group dinners - they’re cozy and low-key with cuisine and cocktails that don’t disappoint.